 Posts by Kristen Thorson

-In the third article of a three-part series on educational perspectives, Erin and Kristen compiled and analyzed responses pertaining to the future of learning.
+In the second blog of a three-part series on educational perspectives, Erin and Kristen survey educators about educational leadership.

 By: Kristen Thorson and Erin Gohl.
 From preK-12, these age-appropriate ideas for a more engaging civics education can help ensure the health of our political institutions.

 By: Kristen Thorson and Erin Gohl.
 Children should have the choice to contribute their voice to our social and civic dialogue.
 Here’s how teachers and parents can create a space for kids to develop their thoughts, share their opinions, and take action.